kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 [Config Connector: Keeping resources after deletion](https://cloud.google.com/config-connector/docs/how-to/managing-deleting-resources#keeping_resources_after_deletion) for more details.

-After deleting cnrm resources for a managed project, you can revoke IAM permission that let the management cluster manage the project:
+After deleting Config Connector resources for a managed project, you can revoke IAM permission that let the management cluster manage the project:

 ```bash